For 19 seconds, several times a day, a soothing lullaby floats through Novant Health Presbyterian Medical Center in Charlotte, North Carolina.

 Novant Health Thomasville Medical Center: No lullabies are played after 9 p.m., as to not interrupt patients’ rest.
 The song is activated by the mother – or someone she designates – by pushing a button as she’s leaving labor and delivery, headed to her postpartum room.

 The maternity specialists at Novant Health are here to ensure you and your baby get the personalized care you need from prenatal care to delivery — and beyond.
-Your journey starts here.
+Your journey starts here with our birth preparation guide.